michaelhdev/project-4/README.md

 If the scope of the project was to be extended the following features should be added:

 1. Live Search – live search to allow a user check if a bug or feature already exist within the website.
+2. Add a user profile page so that other users can find out infomation about a user

 Database Schemas
 ================